Contrast-Security-OSS/docs/content/installation/java/server/Vertx.md

 </plugin>
 ```

-Once the standalone jar is assembled, include `-javaagent:/PATH/TO/YOUR/contrast.jar` as one of the JVM arguments:
+* Once the standalone JAR is assembled, include `-javaagent:/PATH/TO/YOUR/contrast.jar` as one of the JVM arguments:

 ```bash
 java -javaagent:/PATH/TO/YOUR/contrast.jar <other_options>